 You have several options:

-- The Rape Crisis Center of Medina and Summit Counties includes seven employees who work directly with UA students.
+- Rape Crisis Center of Medina and Summit Counties: Employees work directly with UA students.
 The center provides crisis intervention, support, advocacy and other resources to survivors of sexual assault.
 The center’s 24-hour hotline is 330-434-RAPE.
 The center has an office on campus in Room 246 of the Student Recreation & Wellness Center.
 Call the campus office at 330-972-6328 during normal business hours.